 You can book with your credit card via our website or pay the guide CASH on the day.
 Also if you want to deposit directly into our account email us for bank details.

-Yes there is a chance we MIGHT see marine mammals on our tours but we cannot guarantee it.
+We are not registered to seek out marine mammals and do not like the idea od it.
+There is a chance we MIGHT see marine mammals on our tours but we cannot guarantee it.
 These are wild creatures and are very transient.
 We have seen whales, lots of dolphins and even paddled right next to orca on our tours…… Its just a question of luck and timing!